-As interesting as they can be (some of what the students came up with who came to me for help weren’t interesting), plot devices, unique character traits, and specific actions and settings are not a plot and focusing on them will rarely lead to a story.
+As interesting as they can be (much of what was brought to me was not interesting), plot devices, unique character traits, and specific actions and settings are not a plot and focusing on them will rarely lead to a story.
 Doing so fits under the colloquialism of putting the cart before the horse.

 So, when they would come to me in dismay because they had failed to come up with the requisite number of rough outlines for a play, I would quickly come up with some basic stories (which was cheating, and was wrong, for the record).
 For example, a baker wants to bake a cake for his daughter, but the flour salesman won’t sell him any more flour.